biobakery/biobakery_workflows/readme.md

 # Stats workflow

 The stats workflow takes as input feature tables generated from the wmgx or 16s workflows.
+It can also be used with any tab-delimited feature table.

 `$ biobakery_workflows stats --input $INPUT --input-metadata $INPUT_METADATA --output $OUTPUT --project-name $PROJECT`